 About our Water Crematory

-At this time, we are in the process of installing our water crematory right here on site.
+At Goes Funeral Care, our water crematory is on-site, so your loved one will not be transported to a third-party for cremation.
 The goal is that our trained staff will see the process through, treating people with dignity and respect every step of the way.
-Families will be invited to see the crematory and learn more about their options before making any decisions.
+Families are invited to see the crematory and learn more about their options before making any decisions.

 It is important to know all of your options when choosing water cremation.
 Your family may want to have a viewing, either public or private prior to the cremation.
 Some families also choose to be part of the cremation alongside us.
 This is also the time to start planning how you might honor the person’s life.
 This does not have to be a formal funeral service, but some type of gathering, celebration, or quiet moment can bring comfort at this time.